EventStore/EventStore/docs/server/operations/backup.md

 ### Backup cluster

-Use a second EventStoreDB cluster as a backup.
+Use a second KurrentDB cluster as a backup.
 Such a strategy is known as a primary/secondary back up scheme.

 The primary cluster asynchronously pushes data to the second cluster using a durable subscription.
 The second cluster is available in case of a disaster on the primary cluster.